laurielim/laurielim.github.io/README.md

 ## Technologies used

-- HTML
+- Eleventy
-- CSS
+- Nunjucks
-- JavaScript
+- Sass
 - Figma

 I originally built my portfolio with plain HTML, CSS and JavaScript.
 I chose simplicity as I had 2 focus in mind: performance and accessibility.
 The updated version is built using Eleventy as its known for performance and simplicity.